Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 K-Star Road: K-Star Road is a long street in Gangnam that’s lined with bears representing different kpop groups from mostly 2nd and 3rd gen.

-Large white and black tiger statue with black sunglasses and blue suit at Gangnam Kstar Road in Seoul
+Large porcelain tiger statue with black sunglasses - K-Star Road in Gangnam Seoul

 Noon: (3-4 hours)